Minnie Ellen Shnitka Berman

 Biography:

 In 1921 Minnie marred David Berman in Edmonton, Alberta.
 They moved to Montreal, Quebec so that David could attend McGill.
 He received a medical degree in 1924.
 David’s career took him first to West Virginia.
 In 1927 he was hired as a Medical Heath Officer of Saanich.
-The family settled on Moss Street in Victoria; Minnie was with David at every step.
+The family resided in 65 Moss Street in Victoria.
+Minnie’s sister Leah Black later settled in Victoria and lived with her husband at 46 Moss Street

 Minnie’s social activities were chronicled in the local papers.
 Her attendance at a number of high profile social events, both Jewish and non-Jewish were noted.
 She was an active member in a few women’s organizations including Hadassah, the Women’s Auxiliary of B’nai Brith and Daughters of the Nile’s Miriam Temple, the woman’s auxiliary of the Freemasons.